rust-lang/reference/src/type-layout.md

 size and alignment, we refer to those shared values as the size of the type and the alignment of the type respectively.

+### Minimum Size and Alignment

+Every type, including [dynamically sized types], has a "minimum size" and "minimum alignment."
+Every value of a type must have a size at least as large as the type's minimum size and an alignment at least as large as the type's minimum alignment.
+Some notable cases of minimum size and alignment are:
+- For [`Sized`] types, the type's minimum size and minimum alignment are always equal to the type's size and alignment
+- For a [slice type](#slice-layout), `[T]`, the minimum size is 0 bytes (corresponding a slice with 0 elements), and the minimum alignment is the alignment of `T`
+- For a [trait object](#trait-object-layout), the minimum size is 0 and the minimum alignment is 1
+- For a struct type with a dynamically-sized field, the minimum size is taken to be the size of the struct when the dynamically-sized field has *its* minimum size.
+  The struct's minimum alignment is taken to be the alignment of the struct when the dynamically-sized field has *its* minimum alignment.
+When relying on this property of dynamically-sized structs, be careful not to assume too much!
+For example, this property provides *no* guarantees about [`repr(Rust)`](#the-rust-representation) types, as such a type can have arbitrarily large size and alignment regardless of the sizes and alignments of its fields
+- Every type's minimum size is less than or equal to `isize::MAX`

 ## Primitive Data Layout

 The size of most primitives is given in this table.